Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

-In this blog post, I will walk through the work I did over the last few months in both NumPy and CPython to eliminate the multi-threaded scaling bottlenecks that were preventing NumPy from scaling on Free-Threaded Python.
+In this blog post, I will walk through the work I did over the last few months in both NumPy and CPython to eliminate the multi-threaded scaling bottlenecks that were preventing NumPy from scaling on free-threaded Python.
 Special thanks to Nathan Goldbaum for his help on the NumPy side of things throughout this work.